What Happens if an Estate is ‘Insolvent’?

 - Next, if assets remain, pecuniary / general legacies are paid i.e. gifts of money.

-- Finally, if any assets remain, the ‘residue’ of the estate will be distributed in accordance with the provisions of the will.
+- Finally, if any assets remain, the ‘residue’ of the estate will be distributed in accordance with the provisions of the Will.

-If there are insufficient funds, the gifts in the will ‘abate’ in the reverse order, i.e. the residue is reduced first, then pecuniary legacies, then specific gifts.
+If there are insufficient funds, the gifts in the Will ‘abate’ in the reverse order, i.e. the residue is reduced first, then pecuniary legacies, then specific gifts.

 If, for example, there are sufficient assets to discharge the specific gifts, but then not enough funds to pay all pecuniary legacies, these will then abate proportionately.
 Each category must be exhausted, before moving on to the next category of gifts.